TiagoF99/ReelML/README.md

 # ReelML

 ## About
-ReelML is an online platform that allows users to input a set of data and then get movie recommendations based on there input and past data.
-The recommentdation is done using machine learning in python.
-(Add more when you make more progress...)
+Reelml is an online platform that allows users to input a set of parameters, and get a predicted set of parameters returned based on a machine learning model trained on an imdb dataset.

+## Predictions
+1. Predicting gross based off of imdb_score
+2. predicting genre based off of rating(R, PG-13, etc.), imdb_score, and duration
+3. predicting imdb score based off of movie title

 ## Stack